ronantakizawa/GraphKanNotebook/README.md

-# Implementation of a Graph KAN in a Jupyter Notebook
+# Implementation of a Graph Kolmogorov Arnold Network in a Jupyter Notebook

 Original Implementation: https://github.com/WillHua127/GraphKAN-Graph-Kolmogorov-Arnold-Networks